grams in a cup

 Frequently Asked Questions

-- 1 cup of Evaporated Milk weighs 252 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Evaporated Milk weighs 252 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 252 grams of Evaporated Milk?
+How many grams is ¼ cup of Evaporated Milk?